franzbu/EnhancedSpaces.spoon/README.md

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu5.png" width="300">

-For more advanced use cases, there is the possibility of using modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section 'Advanced Menu Features'.
+For more advanced use cases, there is the possibility of using modifier keys with your menu, for example, you can tag along with the window when sending it to another mSpace - more about that in the section [Advanced Menu Features](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#advanced-menu-features).

 There you can also see how to change the menu entries to your preferred language.
 Additionally, there you are shown how to include Hammerspoon's menu into EnhancedSpaces', which has the side effect of making Hammerspoon's redundant, i.e., it can be removed from your menubar.

 ## Keyboard Shortcuts
-You can use the Control (`ctrl`) - in case you're interested in an elegant alternative in the form of a hyper key, see section 'Notes' below - and the `s` keys to cycle through your mSpaces.
+You can use the Control (`ctrl`) - in case you're interested in an elegant alternative in the form of a hyper key, see section [Hyper Key](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#hyper-key) below - and the `s` keys to cycle through your mSpaces.
 To cycle in reverse order, press `ctrl` and `a`.
 To move the active window to the mSpace on the left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).

 The lines below represent the default setup, and you don't need to add them to your `init.lua` unless you want to apply changes: